 For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered reasonable and necessary.
-Observation services are covered only when provided by the order of a physician or another individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests. \$0 Copayment-\$300 applies for patients that are admitted directly to outpatient hospital
+Observation services are covered only when provided by the order of a physician or another individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests.

-Copayment for in-network Medicare-covered observation services.
+\$0 Copayment-\$245 Copayment for in-network Medicare-covered observation services.